clojuredocs/guides/articles/ecosystem/java_jdbc/using_sql.md

 For several databases, you will often want entities to be quoted in some way (sometimes referred to as "stropping").
-A utility function `quoted` is provided that accepts either a single character or a vector pair of characters, and returns a function suitable for use with the `:entities` option.
+A utility function `quoted` is provided that accepts either a single character, a vector pair of characters, or a keyword as a symbolic name for the type of quoting you want (`:ansi`, `:mysql`, `:oracle`, `:sqlserver`), and returns a function suitable for use with the `:entities` option.

 For example: